ryan-leap/QuarterYear/README.md

 # QuarterYear

-QuarteYear is a PowerShell module which makes quarterly (calendar/fiscal year) calculations
+QuarterYear is a PowerShell module which makes it easier to perform quarterly (calendar/fiscal year) calculations

 ## Installing
 #### Download from GitHub repository